Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/lumi-tools/README.md

 # lumi-tools instructions

-The lumi-tools module provides two in-house developed scripts:
+The lumi-tools module provides three in-house developed scripts:

--   lumi-workspaces to check your quota
+-   `lumi-quota` to check your quota on the Lustre file systems
--   lumi-allocations to check your allocations
+-   `lumi-allocations` to check your allocations
+-   `lumi-workspaces` combines the output of both to show an overview for all projects of the user calling the script.

 Sources: